playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 }
 ```

-Here, it's a straight conversion in createPostResource, with the only hook being that the router provides the resource's URL, since it's something that PostData doesn't have itself.
+Here, it's a straight conversion in `createPostResource`, with the only hook being that the router provides the resource's URL, since it's something that `PostData` doesn't have itself.

 ## Rendering Content as JSON

-Play handles the work of converting a PostResource through Play JSON.
+Play handles the work of converting a `PostResource` through [Play JSON](https://www.playframework.com/documentation/2.5.x/ScalaJson).
 Play JSON provides a DSL that looks up the conversion for the PostResource singleton object:

 ```scala
 object PostResource {